Hong Kong Phooey: Literature

 The children's novella Hong Kong Phooey and the Fortune Cookie Caper by Jean Lewis, illustrated by Phil Ostapczuk, was published in 1975 by Rand McNally and Company, as well as Hong Kong Phooey and the Bird Nest Snatchers (1976) and Hong Kong Phooey and the Fire Engine Mystery (1977).
 Hong Kong Phooey's Hidden Pictures book by Tony Tallarico was published by Tempo Books in 1976.

 Art

 In January 2015, a street art ceramic mosaic of Hong Kong Phooey sold at a Sotheby's auction for HK$2 million.
 The copy sold was a re-creation by the artist Invader after the original was removed from a city wall by Hong Kong authorities.

 Comics

 Charlton Comics published seven issues of a Hong Kong Phooey comic book during the show's run.
 Much of the art was produced by Paul Fung Jr.

 The character appeared in 2017 in Scooby-Doo Team-Up #51-52 digital comic (released in print as #26).

 In 2018, a re-imagined version of Hong Kong Phooey appeared alongside Black Lightning in the DC comic book Black Lightning/Hong Kong Phooey Special #1.

+Video games

+A hireable NPC named "H K Phooey" can be found in the game Might and Magic II: Gates to Another World.